|

 sqq; s

-In closed position, step forward L (woman back R), -, fwd and sd R with right-side lead in a ripple-like manner, close L still in closed position; fwd R now with strong left-side lead to end in contra banjo position, -,
+In closed position, step forward L (woman back R), -, fwd and sd R with right-side lead, close L still in closed position; fwd R now with strong left-side lead to end in banjo position, -,

-Note the rocking shape change that occurs during the figure, from left to right sway.
-If you don't include this feature of the figure, the final step will be more awkward as the man tries to step out and around the woman's right hip.
-With the shape change, she takes that hip back and out of his way, and he steps cleanly through her.
+Note the rocking shape change that occurs during the figure, from right to left shoulder lead.
+If you don't include this feature of the figure, the final step will be more awkward as the man tries to step outside of the woman.
+With the shape change, she takes her right hip back and you can blend into a good contra shape.

 (or Chasse Reverse Turn)